2025 confirmed budget

 • Policy work that supports initiatives across the housing continuum, investments towards quicker development application review, and infrastructure that directly enables new housing starts have all been prioritized within the budget.

-• Implementation of the Recreation, Culture and Trail Master Plans have been slowed as part of capital reprioritization, which may reduce the City’s ability to increase attraction to parks and amenities in the short term.
+• Implementation of the Recreation and Trail Master Plans have been slowed as part of capital reprioritization, which may reduce the City’s ability to increase attraction to parks and amenities in the short term.

 • The opening of Baker District Library and South End Community Centre are on track and expected to open in late 2026.

-• Implementation of the Guelph Transit Future Ready Action Plan will continue at a slower pace, which may result in missing ridership targets in the immediate future.
+• Implementation of the Guelph Transit Future Ready Action Plan will continue at a slower pace.
 New federal government funding for transit has been announced, and the pace of transit expansion will be revisited as part of the 2026 budget confirmation process after more information is provided.

 • Exploration of new transportation technologies will be limited to support the focus on housing enabling infrastructure.